 ./split_audio.sh xxx.mp3 xxx.vtt xxx

-Fill in the Mp3, VTT filenames.
+Fill in the MP3, VTT filenames.
 The last XXX is a number you specify to begin counting from.
 This is useful when adding further audio to a dataset later on and continuing the numbers of the dataset.

 Warning!
 Windows-only users: This is a BASH (Linux) script.
 You will need something like Windows Subsystem for Linux, and an installed copy of FFMpeg for this script to work.
-Mac users, be sure to install FFMPeg for Mac OS (Opens in a new window.) before using the script. - The script will add 100MS of silence automatically, and save a file called transcript.txt.
+Mac users, be sure to install FFMPeg for Mac OS (Opens in a new window.) before using the script. - The script will add 100ms of silence automatically and save a file called transcript.txt.
 You must review transcript.txt yourself after running the script each time.
 This is because it gets overwritten!
 Do not split multiple files in succession, or else you will lose your transcripts.
 You must manually copy out the lines, review them, and paste them above new chunks of transcript data for yourself.
 This is intentional: You should review the transcribed data and how the audio matches up to it.

 - Review: This can take hours.
-Your task is to listen to many of the files and see if any words bleed over that are not in transcribed text.
+Your task is to listen to many of the files and see if any words bleed over that are not in the transcribed text.
 This is called aligning.
 Focus on quality over quantity.
 VITS is particularly sensitive to misalignments and can quickly learn noise from bad data.
-If your model is turning out poorly, re-visit this step and spend hours doing this.
+If your model is turning out poorly, revisit this step and spend hours doing this.
 Still easier than us humans manually splicing large audios though, isn’t it?
 And then transcribing those fragments yourself?
 No way.

 - At the end of all this, you should have hundreds of small file chunks.
 Zip those up into a folder, upload to your drive, and use it in the pre-training steps.

-Bonus: If you have a dataset you wish to add 100MS of silence to, Use this BASH Script that automates adding silence to the start of each file in a folder which can be useful for aligning your data.
+Bonus: If you have a dataset you wish to add 100ms of silence to, use this BASH script that automates adding silence to the start of each file in a folder , which can be useful for aligning your data.

 Voices list

 To install a voice, download the below files and import them into your environment.
-If using NVDA, you can do this from the Sonata Voice manager of the NVDA menu and load the local file.
+If using NVDA, you can do this from the Sonata Voice Manager of the NVDA menu and load the local file.

 - RT (Real-time) voices